KamuiSW/3d-Physics-Engine/README.md

-# 3D Physics Engine
+# Yu-Gong Engine

-A C#-based 3D game engine with realistic physics and Unity-like editor features.
+A C#-based physics/game engine
+I have always found physics and programming fun, and i have been creating games for quite a while now, so i thought i could utilize both of my skills in physics and programming to create a physics engine.

 ## Project Structure